 My first reaction, on turning the final page, was my god, this man is exhausting.
 And also to be amazed, again, that he’s still alive to co-write his autobiography.
 Yes, co-write; his assistant in this massive undertaking is James Fox, whom the jacket copy informs me is an old friend of Richards’, author of White Mischief and former journalist for the Sunday Times in London.

 What they have produced together is a complex and fascinating portrait of Keith Richards, which reads like you’re sitting at the kitchen table with him while he tells you fabulous tales of sex, drugs (lots and LOTS of drugs) and rock and roll.
 (He also, unsurprisingly, has a lot of feelings about Mick Jagger.)
 I could almost see his hands waving and the smoke curling above his head.
-A good many of the stories cover territory that long-time and/or devoted Rolling Stones fans will already be familiar … Continue reading
+A good many of the stories cover territory that long-time and/or devoted Rolling Stones fans will already be … Continue reading